normandmickey/askgpt3-zoom/README.md

 5. Open your ngrok https url in a browser, you should see this,

-   `Welcome to the Unsplash Chatbot for Zoom!`
+   `Welcome to the GPT-3 Chatbot for Zoom!`

 6. On your App Marketplace Dashboard, add your ngrok https url to your Whitelist URLs (App Credentials Page), **Development** Redirect URL for OAuth (App Credentials Page), and **Development** Bot Endpoint URL (Features Page).
 Make sure to match the path after your ngrok https url with the express routes in index.js.